Looking for Light

 “Spiritual insight goes from the eye to the heart without passing through the roadblock of analysis.”

 We discern spiritual light from darkness not by the thought it leaves in our head, but the impression it leaves in our spirit.

-Every one of us has a mixture of light and dark influences pulling and tugging at us continually.
-We are soldiers on a battlefield where evil is trying to steal, kill and destroy us and the hosts of heaven are warring to drag us ever onward into our divine destiny.
-There is not one of us who is not influenced, oppressed or tempted by darkness in one way or another.
-It’s extremely easy to see the effects of darkness in another person’s life if that’s what you’re accustomed to looking for.
-What is far more difficult to discern is the good in them, in spite of the darkness evident all around them.
+Every one of us has a mixture of light and dark influences pulling and tugging at us, continually.
+We are soldiers on a battlefield where evil is trying to steal, kill and destroy us while the hosts of heaven are warring to drag us ever onward into our divine destiny.
+There is not one of us who is not influenced, oppressed, or tempted by darkness in one way or another.
+It’s easy to see the effects of darkness in another person’s life if that’s what you’re accustomed to looking for.
+What is far more difficult to discern is the good in them, in spite of the darkness that is evident all around them.
 Perhaps it’s time for us to begin seeing people with a different set of eyes.